 Option two is to go the other way.
-Going the other way is to cover it up, it’s to try to fix it as soon as possible without anybody knowing, it is to deny the mistake.
+Going the other way is to cover up the mistake and trying to fix it as soon as possible without anybody knowing.
+Covering it up denies the mistake.
 When you choose the option to turn the other way, what happens is, your team knows that a mistake was made.
 They know that you made a mistake.
-When you don’t admit your mistake and you don’t own up to your mistake, or if you try to cover it up, it destroys trust and it builds up blame within your team.
-Not owning your mistakes sets a culture of mistrust and distrust, and that’s not what you want to do within your team.
+When you don't admit your mistake and you don't own up to it because you cover it up, it destroys trust and builds up blame within your team.
+Not owning your mistakes sets a culture of mistrust and distrust, and that's not what you want to do within your team.

-As a leader, one of the best things that you can do is, as soon as you make a mistake, just say, “Hey guys, I blew it.
+As a leader, one of the best things that you can do after a mistake is to say, “Hey guys, I blew it.
 I made a mistake.
-I just want to let you know I’m working on a solution right now, but just FYI, I’m aware of it and I’m fixing it and I’m really sorry about that.”
+I just want to let you know I'm working on a solution right now, but just FYI, I'm aware of it and I'm fixing it and I'm really sorry about that.”